Center for Individualised Infection Medicine

 CiiM combines clinical and scientific expertise from infection research and medicine for a future-oriented individualised infection medicine.

-The idea for a center dedicated to individualised infection medicine was first mentioned in 2013.
-Two years later (2015), the partner institutes signed the letter of intent for the joint establishment of CiiM and completed the foundation of the initially virtual CiiM.
+The idea for a centre dedicated to individualised infection medicine first arose in 2013.
+Two years later, in 2015, the partner institutes of the HZI and the MHH signed the letter of intent for the joint establishment of CiiM and completed the foundation of the initially virtual CiiM.

-The planned CiiM building will be constructed in close proximity to the Center for Experimental and Clinical Infection Research TWINCORE and the MHH and will house modern laboratories, technology platforms and informatics interfaces on approximately 2,100 sqm of floor space upon completion.
+The planned CiiM building will be constructed in close proximity to the Centre for Experimental and Clinical Infection Research TWINCORE and the MHH and will house modern laboratories, technology platforms and informatics interfaces on approximately 2,100 sqm of floor space upon completion.

-25 million EUR will be provided by the Helmholtz Association, the State of Lower Saxony and the Helmholtz Centre for Infection Research for the construction of the CiiM building.
+The Helmholtz Association, the State of Lower Saxony and the Helmholtz Centre for Infection Research are providing €25 million for the construction of the CiiM building.

 Vision, mission and strategy